Lotus (American band): History

 The album, Hammerstrike was released on SCI Fidelity in 2008 to positive reviews.
 The band followed the album's release with a forty seven-date North American tour.
 On Oct.
 6, 2009 Lotus released a set of 2 EPs titled Oil on Glass/Feather on Wood featuring music recorded during the Hammerstrike sessions and 3 remixes of tracks from Hammerstrike.
 Before the band's 2009 fall tour, original drummer Steve Clemens left the band and was replaced by current drummer Mike Greenfield.
 The loss of Clemens triggered a gradual departure from the band's improvisational roots and a stylistic shift from organic electronica and jazz/funk fusion to electro-pop, indie rock and hip-hop.

 The album Lotus was released on Sept.
 13, 2011.
 The band recorded the album between December 2009 and October 2010 with Bill Moriarty in Philadelphia, with additional recordings made in the home studios of Jesse and Luke Miller and at various locations around the country.
 David Wrench mixed a number of the tracks, and a few tracks were mixed by Bill Moriarty, along with Jesse Miller and Luke Miller.
-The band released its first music video for Golden Ghost in August 2011.
+The band released its first music video for "Golden Ghost" in August 2011 directed by Brent Kado.

-In addition to touring, Lotus headlines the Summerdance music festival at Nelson Ledges Quarry Park in Garrettsville, OH.
+In addition to touring, Lotus headlines the Summerdance music festival at Nelson Ledges Quarry Park in Garrettsville, Ohio.
 The festival has been held since 2008.
-In 2021, following the global pandemic, Rempel left the group to focus on a wellness career.
+In 2021, following the COVID-19 pandemic, Rempel left the group to focus on a wellness career.
 He was replaced by Tim Palmieri, who is known for his work in The Breakfast and Kung fu.

-The band announced the release of a new album, Bloom & Recede due out Aug.
-26, 2022.
+The band announced the release of a new album, Bloom & Recede, which was released on August 26, 2022.

+Chuck Morris and his son Charley were reported as missing in March 2023 after they disappeared while kayaking on Beaver Lake in Arkansas.
+An extensive search effort was undertaken to find the Morrises, which was converted into a recovery effort on March 21.
+The bodies of Chuck and Charley Morris were discovered on April 9, 2023.